CloudLabsAI-Azure/Azure-IOT-HOL/IoTHub-PiSimulator/README.md

    ![Resource Group](images/new1.png)

-1. Click on the device and copy the Primary Connection String.
+1. Refresh the page and Click on the device and copy the Primary Connection String.

    ![Resource Group](images/connection-string.png)